markjacksonfishing/katacoda/secure/secure-psp-advanced/step02.md

 ## Further steps: debugging the apiserver (optional)

-Here, you can try to break it (if you have not already done) and debug misbehavior of such an important k8s component as the `k8s-apiserver`.
+Here, you can try to break it (if you have not already done) and debug misbehavior of such an important k8s component as the *kube-apiserver*.

-In this section, we will troubleshoot `k8s-apiserver` not starting after the previous configuration change.
-However, troubleshooting Kubernetes, and `k8s-apiserver` in particular, is a valuable skill, so you may wish to manually break it (as illustrated below), and follow through the steps.
+In this section, we will troubleshoot *kube-apiserver* not starting after the previous configuration change.
+However, troubleshooting Kubernetes, and *kube-apiserver* in particular, is a valuable skill, so you may wish to manually break it (as illustrated below), and follow through the steps.

-If you didn’t break the `k8s-apiserver` after updating the configuration in the previous step, we propose you to
+If you didn’t break the *kube-apiserver* after updating the configuration in the previous step, we propose you to

 a) modify the `kube-apiserver.yaml` file without including the volume mounting information for the policy, or
 b) misspell any of the other parameters of the apiserver, like: `audit-policy-file` to `audit-policy-fooflie`.